 Go to your Menu bar at the top and click on > Image > Image Size.
 A handy dandy little Image Size window will pop up.

 Under “Document Size,” type in the desired final dimensions for your photo.
 I want my humongous Bundt cake photo to be 36 inches wide.
 That automatically bumps its height to 24 inches high.

 Keep in mind that the width and height are linked as a ratio, so adjusting one will automatically adjust the other.
 This photo started out as 8- by 12-inches, so regardless of how big I wish to resize it, it’s going to stay true to its ratio by remaining 1/3 wider than it is tall.
 So if you want your final photo to be a square, for example, you’ll need to crop it to a square before beginning these steps.

 In the pull-down menu at the bottom of the Image Size window, change “Bicubic” to “Bicubic Sharper.”
 Click OK.

 As soon as you click OK, you’ll see your photo suddenly zoom way in.
 That’s actually indicative of your photo’s new enlarged size.
 If you dial down your zoom level to about 10%, it should shrink the view back down enough for you to see the whole photo at once and ensure that it’s still nice and sharp.

 So there you go!
-This trick came in handy for me when I resized a photo for a 24- by 36-inch canvas, and it definitely made possible my family photo gallery wall of 20-inch frames.
+This trick came in handy for me when I resized a photo for a 24- by 36-inch canvas.
 I hope you find it useful, too!